mzlogin/WrapContentListView/README.md

 # WrapContentListView
-A ListView which its height can wrap content even it is in a ScrollView
+A ListView which its height can wrap content even if it is nested in a ScrollView.

 Although it's not a good idea to nest a ListView in a ScrollView, in Android Studio, a warning will be given after inspections: